jsommers/cbook/stdlib.rst

 .. _stdio:

-.. index:: printf, fgets
+.. index:: printf, fgets, snprintf, scanf, fopen, fclose

 stdio.h
 -------
  ``stdio.h`` is a very common file to include.
 It includes functions to print and read strings from files and to open and close files in the file system.

 ``FILE* fopen(const char* fname, const char* mode);``
     Open a file named in the filesystem and return a FILE* for it.
-Mode = "r" read,"w" write,"a"append, returns NULL on error.
+Mode = "r" read, "w" write, "a" append, returns NULL on error.
 The standard files stdout, stdin, stderr are automatically opened and closed for you by the system.

 ``int fclose(FILE* file);``
     Close a previously opened file.
 Returns EOF on error.
 The operating system closes all of a program's files when it exits, but it's tidy to do it beforehand.
 Also, there is typically a limit to the number of files which a program may have open simultaneously.